Nascreatz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11- converts a number from base 2 to base 10.
 13-  prints a number with two decimal places, followed by a new line.
 16- converts a number from base 10 to base 16.
+15- encodes and decodes text using the rot13 encryption.
+Assume ASCII.